aeyonblack/battle-royale-ai-engine/README.md

 # battle-royale-ai-engine
-A complex set of systems for battle royale simulation for modern games
+A complex set of systems for battle royale simulation for modern game